puyo/rspec-subject_call/README.md

+# RSpec One Liners

+This gem permits this succinct one liner syntax.
+It's for ricers who like saving keystrokes.

+## The Situation

 There are different types of methods I sometimes need to test.

 A **query** performs a calculation and returns a value.